KornaAI/CursorCustomModels/README.md

 - **Streaming Support**: Efficient streaming responses for real-time interaction
 - **Format Conversion**: Handles format conversion between different API structures
 - **Ngrok Integration**: Optional ngrok integration for exposing your local proxy
+- **Auto-Continuation**: Enables the agent to continue autonomously after tool use without requiring a new user message

 ## How It Works